reenz/chirp/README.md

 ```
 As a user
 So I can easily compare restaurants
-Each restaurant should have a name and default rating
+Each restaurant should have a name and a rating
 ```

 ```